tjense25/METAFORA/README.md

 This process is automated in Metafora by calculating pair-wise correlations of sample methylation profiles.
 As a stable epigenetic mark, we have found methylation to be highly conserved and correlated across samples.
 We find on average any two samples should be have pearson correlation values near ~0.96 even when sequenced from different sequencing modalities, though this might vary based on tissue heterogeneity and other factors.
 To identify global outliers, Metafora calculates a correlation matrix across methylation profiles of all samples, and summarizes each sample by its mean correlation with all other samples.
 This mean should be centered near 1 for most concordant samples, while global outliers will have much lower outlying values.
 To call global outliers then, we simply take the distribution of this mean correlation and use tukey's method to call individuals with outlying low levels.
 These samples will be removed from hidden factors calculation and methylation outlier regions will not be called for them.

-As an example here is a Metafora run of a cohort of 43 PBMC samples, into which 3 "global outliers" were spiked in that were seqeunced from different tissues and incorrectly labeled as PBMC: 2 from Cerebellum tissue, and 1 from a cultured fibroblast sample.
+As an example here is a Metafora run of a cohort of 43 PBMC samples, into which 3 "global outliers" were spiked in that were sequenced from different tissues and incorrectly labeled as PBMC: 2 from Cerebellum tissue, and 1 from a cultured fibroblast sample.
 As methylation should be tissue-specific, methylation profiles from different tissues should display global methylation deviation and these samples should be significantly less correlated.
 Metafora's pairwise corrleation analysis detects all three of these samples as global outliers and will automatically exclude them from the analysis.

 <img width="1056" alt="image" src="https://github.com/user-attachments/assets/ec5265df-0853-47b6-aff1-6b86aea62315">